-However, Fuštić and Lazović were acquitted on charges of ill-treatment and torture, since it has not been proven that they had committed this offense.
-Both the injured party and the defendants appealed against the first instance ruling - injured party293 and the prosecution against the acquittal of police officers and the defendants against the conviction.
-Podgorica High Court overturned the verdict and ordered a retrial, in which Fuštić and Lazović again received a suspended sentence in the decision K.br.
+the verdict and ordered a retrial, in which Fuštić and Lazović again received a suspended sentence in the decision K.br.
 695/11 of 17 April 2012.
 Defendants appealed against this judgment to Podgorica High Court, which revised the first-instance judgment in its final ruling Kž.br.
-1325/12 of 13 November 2012294 and sentenced the defendants each to 6 months imprisonment suspended for 2 years, but only for causing serious bodily injury to Ivezić, while acquitting them of the crime Ill-treatment and Torture because it has (inexplicably) found that their actions had no elements of the said offense.
+1325/12 of 13 November 2012 and sentenced the defendants each to 6 months imprisonment suspended for 2 years, but only for causing serious bodily injury to Ivezić, while acquitting them of the crime Ill-treatment and Torture because it has (inexplicably) found that their actions had no elements of the said offense.